kkomdori/exCGen_MCP/README.md

 # exCGen_MCP

+An MCP server implementation of exCGen using FastMCP.
+Ported from the original web version: https://github.com/kkomdori/exCGen_v1

 ### Features of exCGen_MCP:
 **Design mutually exclusive DNA Sequences:**
 - Generate mutually exclusive DNA sequences that won't bind to each other